TomRadford/flowvue/README.md

 - Nuxt 3 - for the marketing site (also for the syncing backend in the future 👀)
 - Vite - for building the `flow-vue` web component
 - Tailwind (scoped to the shadow root in the web component 🤯)
-- RekaUI - headless tooltip/select components
+- Reka UI - headless tooltip/select components

 ## Todo list 📝